adajnq/bioimage-analysis-course/README.md

 - **Installation Instructions:** A step-by-step guide to set up your environment from scratch, including instructions for installing GIT, VS Code, and Python.
 - **Additional Resources:** Links to further readings, software tools, and references to deepen your understanding.

-Feel free to open issues if you have any questions, encounter bugs, I am here to help!
+Feel free to open issues if you have any questions or encounter bugs, I am here to help!

-Happy learning, and we hope you enjoy your journey into the fascinating world of bioimage analysis! 🌱🔬
+Happy learning, and hope you enjoy your journey into the fascinating world of bioimage analysis! 🌱🔬